 First, you need to find the right site to house your digital samples.
 This article on free design portfolio sites will lead you in the direction of stalwarts like Behance and Dribbble, both of which work just as well for UX portfolios as they do for web and visual design.

 Second, you need to make sure you’re including the kind of UX samples that will resonate with clients and employers.
-This article will give you a list of seven foundational projects to start building a stellar UX portfolio, after which you can level up your portfolio game even further with this 4-step guide to making sure your work shines.
+This article will give you a list of seven foundational projects to start building a stellar UX portfolio, after which you can level up your portfolio game even further with this guide to making sure your work shines.

 3. Have an Elevator Pitch on Standby

 In between trolling job listings and compiling a knockout portfolio, life sometimes just happens.
 You never know when you might be in a situation where you’re suddenly face-to-face with someone who can hook you up with that dream UX job.
 Which means you better have something to say when and if the time comes.